Matt Wallner Player Props: Twins vs. Mariners

 Mariners Pitching Rankings

-- The Mariners' 3.77 team ERA ranks fourth among all MLB pitching staffs.
+- The Mariners have a 3.83 team ERA that ranks fifth among all MLB pitching staffs.

-- The Mariners allow the third-fewest home runs in baseball (96 total, one per game).
+- Mariners pitchers combine to give up 100 home runs (1.1 per game), the fourth-fewest in the league.

-- Woo gets the start for the Mariners, his eighth of the season.
-He is 1-1 with a 3.63 ERA and 43 strikeouts in 34 2/3 innings pitched.

-- His most recent appearance was on Saturday, July 8 against the Houston Astros, when the righty threw six innings, surrendering one earned run while giving up three hits.
+- The righty last pitched on Saturday against the Detroit Tigers, when he threw five innings, allowing three earned runs while giving up four hits.

-- The 23-year-old has amassed an ERA of 3.63, with 11.2 strikeouts per nine innings, in seven games this season.
-Opponents are hitting .212 against him.

 © 2023 Data Skrive.
 All rights reserved.